Hill and Fresno State host No. 16 Utah State - WTOP News

 Logan, Utah; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Fresno State visits the No. 16 Utah State Aggies after Isaiah Hill scored 24 points in Fresno State’s 85-82 victory against the San Jose State Spartans.
+BOTTOM LINE: Fresno State visits the No. 16 Utah State Aggies after Isaiah Hill scored 24 points in Fresno State’s 85-82 win over the San Jose State Spartans.

-The Bulldogs are 1-3 against MWC opponents.
-Fresno State ranks fourth in the MWC scoring 36.0 points per game in the paint led by Enoch Boakye averaging 6.6.
+The Bulldogs are 1-3 in MWC play.
+Fresno State is 4-6 in games decided by 10 or more points.

-Utah State averages 82.1 points, 9.5 more per game than the 72.6 Fresno State gives up.
-Fresno State averages 6.6 made 3-pointers per game this season, 0.9 more makes per game than Utah State allows.
+Utah State scores 82.1 points, 9.5 more per game than the 72.6 Fresno State gives up.
+Fresno State has shot at a 47.4% clip from the field this season, 4.4 percentage points higher than the 43.0% shooting opponents of Utah State have averaged.

+The Aggies and Bulldogs meet Saturday for the first time in conference play this season.

-TOP PERFORMERS: Ian Martinez averages 1.5 made 3-pointers per game for the Aggies, scoring 13.6 points while shooting 42.4% from beyond the arc.
-Osobor is shooting 53.8% and averaging 17.2 points over the past 10 games for Utah State.
+TOP PERFORMERS: Great Osobor is averaging 18.7 points, 9.6 rebounds and 1.5 blocks for the Aggies.
+Ian Martinez is averaging 16.3 points over the last 10 games for Utah State.

 Xavier Dusell is shooting 41.3% from beyond the arc with 2.5 made 3-pointers per game for the Bulldogs, while averaging 10 points.
 Hill is shooting 35.1% and averaging 10.2 points over the last 10 games for Fresno State.